Literally meaning “to compete using father,” pindie is the exercise of using one’s father’s achievements to compete with others for upward mobility.

 December 30, 2017 at 3:35 am

-5 Things to Do in Beijing This Week
+5 Best Live Music Shows in Beijing This Week

 Scan our QR Code at right or follow us at ThatsBeijing for events, guides, giveaways and much more!